 - British Council scholarship (MFL) – for more information visit their website

 All applicants for Initial Teacher Training must have a GCSE grade C or equivalent in English, Maths and also in Science for primary programmes.
 If you do not have one or any of these qualifications (or a recognised equivalent) you will need to book an Equivalency Test.
-Please note that if you have applied for a statement of comparability from UK NARIC you are not required to apply for an Equivalency Test, unless the qualification is not recognised as equivalent to GCSE grade C or above.
+Please note that if you have applied for a statement of comparability from ECCTIS ( was NARIC) you are not required to apply for an Equivalency Test, unless the qualification is not recognised as equivalent to GCSE grade C or above.

 There are different options and providers available and you are welcome to arrange this yourself with your chosen provider, or seek guidance from ourselves.